-8.3.2 The HO FFT was told that the NRM is an organisation of 13 agencies who come together to identify, refer and protect VoT and the IOM gave a detailed assessment of the NRM:
+8.3.2 The HO FFT was told that the NRM is an organisation of 13 agencies who come together to identify, refer and protect victims of trafficking and the IOM gave a detailed assessment of the NRM:

 'Since 2005, Albania has the National Referral Mechanism for identification, referral and assistance of victims and potential victims of trafficking and the IOM is a member of the NRM.
 Currently, in Albania, the framework is a good one.
 The Responsible Authority follows all the cases identified outside of Albania, at the border and in the territory in accordance with the Standard Operating Procedures approved in July 2001 with decision of Council of Ministers.
 The penal code and others relating to TiP internal and external and are in line with the international conventions.
 The identification, referral and assistance of unaccompanied children could maybe be improved a bit.
 It's the implementation that needs improving.
-Albania created the SOPs, for clear procedures for VoT and PVoT [potential victims of trafficking] - in Albania, outside Albania and at the border.
+Albania created the SOPs, for clear procedures for victims of trafficking and potential victims of trafficking - in Albania, outside Albania and at the border.
 Clear steps for people to follow.
-In 2012, revision of NRM process - to get more involved in the identification of VoT.
+In 2012, revision of NRM process - to get more involved in the identification of victims of trafficking.